Cleeng Hosted Widgets: Global Communication Methods

 - The authenticated state remains synchronized when tokens are refreshed or reissued.

-Call this method whenever the user's authentication state changes – the user logs in, logs out, or their tokens change.
+Call this method whenever the user's authentication state changes – the user logs in, or their tokens change (to log a user out of Cleeng widgets, use window.cleeng.logout() instead).
 This keeps the frontend session in sync across your application and the Cleeng widgets.

 Example: